-SARDS is seen in 70% of female dogs and normally strikes in middle age.
+Retinal Disease tends to affect middle aged, female dogs.
 Most commonly seen in Dachshunds, Miniature Schnauzers and mixed breeds; whereas, mixed breeds are at a higher than average risk.

-The sooner stem cells are given in the course of the disease, the better the response to treatment is.
+Retinal Disease can be treated by injecting stem cells into the back of the eye to help regenerate healthy retinal tissue.
+The sooner stem cells are given in the course of this disease, the better the pet responds to treatment.
 If we wait too long, even stem cells cannot restore vision.